 At the table, visitors feel totally helpless.
 They pour the milk on themselves instead of pouring it into the cup.
 Additionally, they spill the sugar, break the cups, and bump against each other.

-In return for their pain and profound sense of helplessness, they gain an insight of how difficult life is for people who do not have the gift of sight and maybe they will become more understanding and helpful the next time they encounter a blind person.
+In return for their pain and profound sense of helplessness, they experience how difficult life is for people who do not have the gift of sight and maybe they will become more understanding and helpful the next time they encounter a blind person.

-The profit of this project (Potme) is donated to the Světluška (“Glowworm”) charity for sightless people.
+The profit from this project (Potme) is donated to the Světluška (“Glowworm”) charity for sightless people.

 During the days when the café first opened, there were reports of customers showing a variety of reactions to the darkness.
 Some obediently followed their waiters while others panicked.
 Unable to navigate for themselves and maneuver in the dark, the customers nervously clutched at each other and the café staff.

 The staff who’s already familiar with perpetual darkness find their way admirably and seamlessly inside the café despite learning its layout for only a couple of days.